tailcallhq/graphql-conf-2024/slides.md

 # Summary

-- GraphQL is closer to SQL than REST or gRPC
+- Innovation on GraphQL performance is necessary

-- A 2 pass executor is the key for performance
+- A 2 pass executor is a key for performance and reliability

+- Handwritten GraphQL is difficult to maintain

+- Library authors should take inspiration from SQL engines

 ---